 This brought up the first of three question-and-answer sessions where the answers would – on top of other moral choices made throughout the game – decide the player’s ending.
 Thankfully, your party members will complain if you get any wrong, and then give you a chance to resubmit, so it’s not so hard to get them right… though Kyle and I just used a walkthrough.
 Not only will getting them wrong get you the bad ending, but it will also get you a boss fight against Mai’s teddy bear, so, you know… that.

 After getting the compact half, we returned to the castle via the subway and where we realized that the only way in would be to use the compact half as a key, surrendering it to Kandori and Aki in exchange for access.

 At the end of the castle, we met up with Kandori and Aki in what looked like a graveyard.
 I learned after the fact that this scene involves Reiji even if you don’t have him in the party, but that’s neither here nor there for our playthrough.
-Aki used the compact to summon a mirror that, in turn, summoned a pyramid known as Deva Yuga into the real world, destroying part of the city in the process.
+Aki used the complete compact to summon “The Chaos Mirror,” which, in turn, summoned a pyramid known as Deva Yuga into the real world, destroying part of the city in the process.
 Kandori claimed this mirror would give him power beyond the Deva System and the compacts, and he summoned a boss to distract us, as video game villains tend to do.
-This was Saurva, in Zoroastrianism one of the Daevas that served Ahriman, but sadly, without any notes I have no particular commentary about him as a boss.
+This was Saurva, in one of the Daevas Zoroastrianism that serve Ahriman, but sadly, without any notes I have no particular commentary about him as a boss.
 Most of the bosses from this section sort of bled together as “unremarkable,” anyways.